blockwatch-cc/tezos-api/content/explorer.md

 `GET https://api.tzstats.com/explorer/contract/{hash}/storage`

-Returns the most recent content of the contract's storage or, when using the optional `height` (int64) or block `hash` (hash) argument, a prior state at the specified block.
+Returns the most recent content of the contract's storage or, when using the optional `block` (int64|hash) argument, a prior state at the specified block.
 Use the optional `prim` (boolean) argument to embed Michelson JSON primitives.